gzx0321/gzx0321.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Economics at Boston University, with research interests in macroeconomics, monetary and financial economics.
 My current research focuses on firm dynamics.
+My Job Marekt Paper is [The Macro Impact of the Debt-Inflation Channel on Investment](../files/The_Macro_Impact_of_the_Debt_Inflation_Channel_on_Investment (1).pdf).

 I will be on the job market during AY 2025-2026.